 No additional registration information is required for US citizens or green card holders (but please bring your green card in case APL security requests it).

-APL has a cafeteria right across from the room where we will be.
+Coffee, tea, and light breakfast will be provided in the morning, and refreshments will be provided in the afternoon.
+For lunch, APL has a cafeteria right next to the conference room.
 There is also a Chick-fil-A and several other restaurants (Asian, Mexican, pizza, BBQ, Subway, Indian) within a very short drive.

 Institutional Points of Contact